chip75/DwrOpenWeatherBundle/README.md

         resource: "@DwrOpenWeatherBundle/Controller/"
         type:     annotation
 ```

-2. Examples are available in following url addresses:
+- After that examples should be available in following url adresses:
     - yours-application-url/weather-basic-small
     - yours-application-url/weather-basic-medium
     - yours-application-url/weather-basic-large
     - yours-application-url/forecast-chart
     - yours-application-url/forecast-basic

-How does it exactly look like, you may see below.
+#### How does it exactly look like, you may see below.
 ### weather-basic-small
 ![weather-basic-small](Resources/doc/weather-basic-small.jpg)